Fear of the City

 Deputy Mayor Bettina Emmerling (Neos):

 “It is not my place to comment on or even judge Ms. Naschenweng’s feelings and perceptions.
 Regardless, the fact remains: Vienna is still one of the safest cities in the world, and I myself feel safe in this city every day.
-But the sense of safety among Viennese residents is a major concern for us.
-That is precisely why we are focusing on where safety in daily life and community interaction takes root—through the work of Vienna’s youth centers, park supervision, and awareness teams, as well as a clear package of measures against youth crime that starts early and extends to clear consequences.”
+However, the sense of safety among Viennese residents is a major concern for us.
+That is precisely why we are focusing on areas where safety in daily life and community interaction takes root—through the work of Vienna’s youth centers, park supervision, and awareness teams—and with a clear package of measures against youth crime that starts early and extends to clear consequences.”

 FPÖ leader Dominik Nepp:

 In my youth, you could still move around Vienna much more carefree and safely throughout the city.
-Today, my daughters and I experience a different Vienna.
+Today, my daughters and I are experiencing a different Vienna.
 However, there are more and more places where many Viennese no longer feel safe, especially in the evening and at night.
 The alarming thing is that crime is no longer limited to problem areas like Reumannplatz, Praterstern, Handelskai, or the U6 subway line.
-These hotspots are spreading more and more into quiet residential areas such as Döbling.
+These hotspots are spreading more and more into quiet residential areas like Döbling.

 First and foremost, we need a significantly greater police presence on Vienna’s streets as well as an increase in police personnel.
 We are calling for at least 1,500 additional police officers.”